danfuzz/samizdat/doc/language-guide/07-generator.md

 If not specified, the `increment` defaults to `1`.
 Even if the `first` and `limit` are strings, the `increment` if specified must always be an int.

-Ranges all bottom out in their evaluation to calls to one of the functions `$Range::makeExclusiveRange`, `$Range::makeInclusiveRange`, or `$Range::makeOpenRange`.
-Refer to the documentation on those functions for how to interpret the various combinations.
+Ranges all bottom out in their evaluation to calls to one of the class methods on `$Range::ClosedRange` or `$Range::OpenRange`.
+Refer to the documentation on those classes for how to interpret the various combinations.

 Syntactically, a range expression consists of one or more expressions in either parentheses `(...)` or square brackets `[...]`, with the